CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](./media/indirectmode-9.png "azdata")

-   >**Note**: Retry the running command multiple times untill the external IP is visible.
+   >**Note**: Retry the running command multiple times until the external IP is visible.

 1. Copy the external IP and add **,1533** to the end of the external IP.